microbiomedata/nmdc_notebooks/.github/CONTRIBUTING.md

 ### Python

 This project uses pip paired with venv to manage dependencies.
-Note that requirements_dev.txt should be used for development dependencies, and requirements.txt should be used for production/binder dependencies (added manually and with discretion).
+Note that requirements_dev.txt should be used and updated for local development dependencies, and requirements.txt should be used for production/binder dependencies (updated manually and with discretion).

 #### To install the dependencies: